 1 The Polar ExpressBryson CitySee on map

 Make your kids’ dreams come true with a visit to the North Pole via the Great Smoky Mountains Railroad.
-This picturesque 75-minute journey through western North Carolina is set to the famous story’s soundtrack, and upon arrival, Santa himself greets every pajama-wearing child with his or her very own sleigh bell, just like in the movie.
+This picturesque journey through western North Carolina is set to the famous story’s soundtrack, and upon arrival, Santa himself greets every pajama-wearing child with their very own sleigh bell, just like in the movie.
 Talk about picture-perfect!

-Insider tips: Be sure to split a pizza at the popular Nate and Nick’s Pizza or the beloved Everett Street Diner beforehand as only cookies and hot cocoa are provided on board.
+Insider tips: Be sure to split a pizza at the popular Nate and Nick’s Pizza or Anthony's Restaurant beforehand as only cookies and hot cocoa are provided on board.
 And arrive at least 1 hour before your departure.

 This tour combines some of the best shelling in North Carolina and the majestic beauty of the barrier islands’ stars – the wild horses – to create an eye-catching backdrop for your Insta feed.
 Plus, visiting during the winter months means enjoying temperatures in the 60s and 50s (with most days not dropping below 40).